lightning/bolts/12-offer-encoding.md

 The reader:
   - MUST fail the request if `invreq_payer_id` or `invreq_metadata` are not present.
-  - MUST fail the request if any non-signature TLV fields greater or equal to 160.
+  - MUST fail the request if any non-signature TLV fields outside the inclusive ranges: 0 to 159 and 1000000000 to 2999999999
   - if `invreq_features` contains unknown _odd_ bits that are non-zero:
     - MUST ignore the bit.
   - if `invreq_features` contains unknown _even_ bits that are non-zero: